Best credit cards for online shopping

 With Chase Freedom Unlimited, you can earn a $200 bonus after you spend $500 on purchases in the first three months from account opening.
 You also can combine the points you earn with other eligible Chase cards, which helps you save money on travel.

 The main Chase Freedom Unlimited benefit is the ability to earn unlimited 1.5% cash back on purchases, with no minimum redemption amount.
-You’ll also get 5% back on Lyft rides through March 2022 and 5% back on grocery store purchases for the first year (up to $12,000 your first year).
+You’ll also get 5% back on Lyft rides through March 2022.

 Freedom Unlimited cardmembers are eligible for three months of complimentary DashPass, which normally costs $9.99/month and gets you waived delivery fees on DoorDash orders of $12+ at participating restaurants.
 You must activate this benefit by Dec.
 31, 2021 to qualify and after the first three free months you can continue the membership at a 50% discount for the next nine months.